Ahmed Shehzad

-Personal life
+Early and personal life

-Shehzad was born on 23 November 1991 in the city of Lahore.
-He was born into a Pashtun family of the Afridi clan and, outside English and Urdu, he can speak Pashto as well.
-When Shehzad was two years old his father died and he was raised by a single mother in a street near the famous Anarkali marketplace.
+Shehzad was born on 23 November 1991 in Lahore.
+He was born into a Pashtun family of the Afridi clan and, besides English and Urdu, he can speak Pashto as well.

+He grew up in a middle-class environment in a modest house near the famous Anarkali Bazaar.

 On 19 September 2015, Shehzad married Sana, his childhood friend.
-They had a baby boy in 2017.
+They had a boy in 2017.
 In 2021, they had a second baby, a daughter.

-Domestic and T20 career
+Domestic and franchise career

-Ahmad Shehzad was the highest run scorer in BPL 2011-12 and the best batsman of the tournament.
+Ahmed Shehzad was the highest run scorer in BPL 2011-12 and the best batsman of the tournament.

-He is the title winner of BPL 2016 and PSL 2019 as champion in BPL he was playing in Comilla Victorians in 2016 and Quetta Gladiators.

 Shehzad was the leading run-scorer in the 2016–17 Departmental One Day Cup, with 653 runs, including a career-best score in List A cricket of 166 in the semi-final.
 He was also the captain of the team.
 During the tournament he scored three centuries and three half-centuries in nine matches.

 He was the highest runs scorer and man of the tournament in 2016 Pakistan Cup.
 He scored 372 runs in only 5 matches with the help of 3 half centuries and a hundred.

 In April 2018, he was named as the captain of Balochistan's squad for the 2018 Pakistan Cup.
 He scored the most runs for Baluchistan during the tournament, with 251 runs in four matches.
 In March 2019, he was named in Federal Areas' squad for the 2019 Pakistan Cup.

 He failed a doping test in 2018 and was banned for 10 weeks.

 In July 2019, he was selected to play for the Amsterdam Knights in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 In September 2019, he was named in Central Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 He was retained by Central Punjab for the 2020–21 domestic season.
 In November 2021, he was selected to play for the Colombo Stars following the players' draft for the 2021 Lanka Premier League.

+On 15 December 2023, Shehzad announced that he was leaving the PSL after not being selected by any franchise.